-During the financial year the Branch designated a balance of the head office account as contributed equity.
+During 2014 the Branch designated a balance of the head office account as contributed equity.
 This balance forms part of the head office account and is segregated as a non-operational trade balance which is periodically settled.

 16 CONTINGENT ASSETS, COMMITMENTS AND CONTINGENT LIABILITIES